 Welcome to the LA Dreaming Podcast!
 I am so excited to have this show serve as another resource for helping you get the most out of your time in Los Angeles.
-New episodes will be released twice a month on Wednesdays.
+New episodes will be released twice a month.
 Please consider subscribing to make sure that you never miss an episode.

 The LA Dreaming Podcast

 Each episode of the LA Dreaming Podcast will have a blog post that provides helpful information related to the topic discussed which you will find listed below.
 You can listen to the podcast through Apple Podcasts, Spotify, Google Podcasts, Amazon Music, iHeartRadio, Stitcher, or Podbean.